 Some insurance carriers cover thermal imaging.
 Please check with your individual carrier.

 What parts of the body can be scanned?

-Thermal images are taken of the whole body, or individual regions including breast, head, arm, leg, torso, etc. A lumbar assessment would typically include, low back, pelvis, and legs.
+Thermal images can be taken of the whole body, or individual regions including breast, head, arm, leg, torso, etc. A lumbar assessment would typically include, low back, pelvis, and legs.
 A cervical assessment would typically include, head and neck, upper trunk, and arms.